DavLiet/OLD-SHPE-WEBSITE/README.md

-# SHPE-WEBSITE
-This is the code for the SHPE website
+This is the OLD SHPE website that I wrote when I had just started learning Web Development ; )